developments from digital environments

 The Filter Bubble

-Europe handles privacy differently (and companies that do business there have to comply there)
+Europe handles data management differently than does the USA (and companies that do business there have to comply in the EU).

 Want to learn more?